-Paraphrasing New Jersey statutes the persons subject to Megan’s Laws are those who have been convicted, adjudicated delinquent or found not guilty by reason of insanity for commission of sex offenses which includes aggravated sexual assault, sexual assault, aggravated criminal sexual contact or kidnapping, criminal restraint, false imprisonment, knowingly promoting prostitution of a child, the creation, exhibition or distribution of a photograph depicting nudity of juveniles through the use of an electronic communications device, an interactive wireless communications device, or a computer;
+Paraphrasing New Jersey statutes the persons subject to Megan’s Laws are those who have been convicted, adjudicated delinquent or found not guilty by reason of insanity for commission of sex offenses which includes aggravated sexual assault, endangering the welfare of a child, sexual assault, aggravated criminal sexual contact or kidnapping, criminal restraint, false imprisonment, knowingly promoting prostitution of a child, the creation, [exhibition or distribution of a photograph depicting nudity of juveniles through the use of an electronic communications device, an interactive wireless communications device, or a computer (child pornography).

 Section N.J.S.A 2C:7-2(f) of the Megan’s Law statute states: “a person required to register under this act may make application to the Superior Court of this State to terminate the obligation upon proof that the person has not committed an offense within 15 years following conviction or release from a correctional facility for any term of imprisonment imposed, whichever is later, and is not likely to pose a threat to the safety of others.”

-After 15 years it is possible to have your name expunged from Megan’s Law, but that is expensive and time consuming and it’s better not to get on the list at all.
-Serving Monmouth County, Tara Breslow-Testa is a Megan’s Law attorney who you want by your side when facing the prospect of being registered as a sex offender for 15 years.How to Avoid Megan’s Law
+After 15 years, it is possible to have your name Removed from Megan’s Law, but that is expensive and time consuming and it’s better not to get on the list at all.
+Serving Monmouth, Ocean, Bergen, Middlesex and Essex counties Tara Breslow is an attorney who you want by your side when facing the prospect of being registered as a sex offender for 15 years.What is the Tiering Process?

 If you’ve been convicted of a sex offense, found delinquent or found not guilty by reason of insanity of a sex offense, you must register.
-You will then be evaluated and classified as low, moderate or high risk of re-offense.
+You will then be evaluated and classified as low, moderate or high risk of re-offense (Teir I,II or III).
 Before final classification occurs, New Jersey law entitles you to a hearing.

-Tara Breslow-Testa is a Monmouth County Megan’s Law attorney who has helped numerous individuals throughout New Jersey, including Monmouth County, Ocean County, Middlesex County and Union County determine if they must place their name on the registry.
+Tara Breslow has helped numerous individuals throughout New Jersey, including Monmouth County, Ocean County, Middlesex County and Mercer County, not be placed on the registry.
 She has represented numerous registrants at hearings, arguing for just classifications in order to help maintain privacy and dignity.
-She has also worked tirelessly to protect individual’s rights once their name is on the registry.who can help you avoid Megan’s Law.
-She has facilitated the dismissal of charges, where the particular facts and circumstances warranted such a result.
+Additionally, she has facilitated the dismissal of charges, where the particular facts and circumstances warranted such a result.
 In addition, Ms. Breslow has had tremendous success in obtaining alternative resolutions for several of her clients.
-If there is a way to avoid Megan’s Law, Ms. Breslow-Testa will not rest until she can obtain such result.How Is Megan Law’s Information Used?
+If there is a way to avoid Megan’s Law, Ms. Breslow will not rest until she can obtain such result.How is Megan Law’s Information Used?

 Megan’s law was designed to enhance public safety.
 It is designed to inform and educate the public about sex offenders.